Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 Unfortunately, the theory of intestinal toxemia and focal intoxication of the

-colon IS nm generally accepted, at present, although it has not been
+colon is not generally accepted at present, although it has not been

 contradicted by any in-depth investigation.
 On the other hand, there is plenty